codehomie1/CommunityBoard/readme.md

 Submitted by: Mohammed Mohamed

-This web app: Is a Donation Community Board with reputable dontation sites built in React.
+This web app: Is a Donation Community Board with reputable donation sites built in React.

 Time spent: **X** hours spent in total